TalonSec-coder/esp32-n16r8-retro-handheld/README.md

 ⚠️ Known Limitations
 GBA Framerate: Emulating a 32-bit console on a microcontroller is pushing the absolute physical limits of the ESP32-S3. frameskip is permanently set to 1 in code to maintain a playable 30 FPS.
 Action games will look slightly choppy, but input and logic speed will be accurate.
 Filter Settings: For maximum performance, press the MENU button in-game and ensure "Video Filter" is set to OFF.
 Bilinear filtering costs too much CPU overhead on GBA titles.
+🙏 Credits & Acknowledgements
+Massive thanks to ducalex and the entire Retro-Go development team.
+This project is built entirely on their foundational framework and their highly experimental 1.4x-gba branch.
+Built using the Espressif IoT Development Framework (ESP-IDF).